apache/airflow/dev/README_RELEASE_AIRFLOW.md

 Most of the time, if the [openapi specification](https://github.com/apache/airflow/blob/main/airflow/api_connexion/openapi/v1.yaml) has changed, clients need to be released.

-To determine if you should release API clients, you can run:
+To determine if you should release API clients, you can run from the airflow repository:

 ```shell
 ./dev/airflow-github api-clients-policy 2.3.2 2.4.0